 - This may sound dumb but we all know it, a computer that runs from your rear wheel

 - Now have you seen the pros warming up with cotton balls shoved up their noses?
 Or Chris Froome riding this years tour prologue (by mistake mind you).
-The warm-up nose plugs are cotton balls soaked in Olbas oil which are used to keep the airways open.
-It opens the sinuses to help breathing and that it helped clear stuffy noses.
-The oil is a decongestion oil made with Cajaput Oil, Clove Oil, Eucalyptus Oil, Juniperberry Oil, Levonmenthol, Dementholised Mint Oil and Wintergreen Oil.
+The warm-up nose plugs are cotton balls soaked in Olbas oil which is used to keep the airways open.
+It opens the sinuses to help to breathe and that it helped clear stuffy noses.
+The oil is a decongestion oil made with Cajaput Oil, Clove Oil, Eucalyptus Oil, Juniperberry Oil, Levomenthol, Dementholised Mint Oil and Wintergreen Oil.
 All these natural ingredients clear the sinuses and airways so you can breathe in the necessary oxygen for a proper performance.
 The team masseur will prepare the cotton wool with the Olbas Oil when he gives the riders their pre-race massage, then the riders will warm up on the turbo trainers so that they are ready to perform.
 Why?
 It’s the oxygen that makes the muscles work so you have to have efficient breathing to keep riding at top speed.
 There are other similar products that also clear the nostrils, but Olbas Oil is the best known.

-While I’m the topic of breathing and noses, if you use Breathe Right make sure you put it on before you even break a sweat.
+While I’m the topic of breathing and noses if you use Breathe Right make sure you put it on before you even break a sweat.
 It won’t stay on properly otherwise.
-Also one other tip, tape your warm-up to your top tube.
+Also, one other tip, tape your warm-up to your top tube.

 1. Have a routine that prepares you physically and mentally